bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 | ---- | ----------- |
 | 200 | Success |

 This request is used as soon as a new cow session is created.
-The returned guid is used in all subsequent requests to identify the session.
+The returned uuid is used in all subsequent requests to identify the session.

 ### v1/file/update